Stats and research

 Respondents were asked to pick from a list of options.
 These have been grouped into:

 For most years, around two-fifths to a half of adults say that they have experienced benefits relating to personal wellbeing or health.
 Each year, a further 24 to 40 per cent say that they have experienced benefits related to their job or work, with the exception of 2013.
-Fewer than one in five adults normally say that they have gained qualifications or want to learn more, with only one in 10 adults normally saying that they experienced no benefits.
-The exceptions to these trends is 2013, where work-related benefits are more commonly cited.
+Fewer than one in five adults normally say that they have gained qualifications or want to learn more.
+Fewer than one in 10 adults normally say that they experienced no benefits.
+The exception to these trends is 2013, where work-related benefits are more commonly cited.

 Use the boxes at the side of the chart to explore breakdowns of the overall trends by demographic characteristics.
 The buttons at the top show a separate chart for each demographic; the additional buttons on each chart can be used to show breakdowns by each type of benefit.